wggm01/LoRa-Avicultura/README.md

 # LoRa-Avicultura

-Design and implementation of a poultry farm monitoring system capable of obtaining and uploading enviromental parameters intrinsic to the farm’s sheds to an online database in real time, through the utilization of the LoRa wireless communication protocol.
+Design and implementation of a poultry farm monitoring system capable of obtaining and uploading parameters intrinsic to the farm’s sheds to an online database in real time, through the utilization of the LoRa wireless communication protocol.

 * [Technological University of Panama](https://www.utp.ac.pa/)
 * [Faculty of Electrical Engineering](http://www.fie.utp.ac.pa/)